57Esther/Climate-Change/README.md

 - ## Testing

    - ### Validated the HTML and CSS code using W3C validators.
            -The website was tested using html validator and css validator -Initially the site was recieving a lot of errors due to an outdated Font awesome link.
-          -  I struggled with trying to import Font awesome, however managed to stick it through and get the issue resolved.
+           -I struggled with trying to import Font awesome, however managed to stick it through and get the issue resolved.

 - ### Tested the website on various browsers and devices.

-           - Similar issue with Lighthouse.
-Lighthouse scores were poor, managed to score better when switching to incognito mode.
-Chrome extensions had an affect on website's performance score.

   - ### Conducted user testing with friends and family members.
       Users enjoyed the sites visuals however later found out that the visuals were taking too much space and were too large.
-This resulted into compressing the image files which led to the decrease in some image quality.
+This resulted into compressing the image files which led to the decrease in some image qua
 - ## Deployment

  -  The project was developed using Gitpod as the code editor, committed to Git as a local